Team collaboration is a must when you’re working on projects — but sometimes it can feel a little like herding cats.

 4. Break down project goals and milestones (and put ‘em into context)

-For example, Teamwork highlights individual tasks within projects and allows users to mark them as “complete” as they progress.
-Piggybacking on strategy No. 2, other teammates will understand what they need to do next while stakeholders have a bird’s eye view of where the project is at.
+This is another area where Teamwork is valuable.
+Teamwork highlights individual tasks within projects and allows users to mark them as complete as they progress.
+From there, other teammates will understand what they need to do next — and stakeholders will have a bird’s-eye view of where the project stands.

 5. Ensure your communication is open (yet secure) to new collaborators